Texture and composition of Titan's equatorial sand seas inferred from Cassini SAR data: Implications for aeolian transport and dune morphodynamics: Microwave backscatter modeling and inversion results

-The non-linearity and non-homogeneity of the modeling make the physical parameters inversion assessment non-trivial.
-As we aim at being the most quantitative as possible, we performed a sensitivity analysis from the variance-based Sobol's method that quantifies the amount of variance that each parameter contributes to the unconditional variance of the model output \cite{Sobol2001}.
-These amounts, caused either by a single parameter or by the interaction of two and more parameters, are expressed as sensitivity index, which represent fractions of the unconditional model output variance.
-The case for a very rough surface (i.e., GOM domain) is shown on figure \ref{fig:sobol} for all physical parameters considered.
-Our sensibility analysis exemplifies quantitatively what is suggested in figure \ref{fig:dirflo}: the surface RMS slope is dominating at low incidence, while the albedo dominates at higher angles.
-Additionally, contribution of the real part of the dielectric constant remains lower (<0.20), while GO model is not sensitive to the imaginary part.
-However, the uncertainties emphasize that even low-contribution parameters can still be assessed as long as the coverage in incidence is sufficient.
+The non-linearity and non-homogeneity of the modeling make the physical parameter inversion non-trivial.
+As we aim at being as quantitative as possible, we performed a sensitivity analysis {with} the variance-based Sobol's method which quantifies the amount of variance that each parameter contributes to the unconditional variance of the model output \citep{Sobol2001}.
+These amounts, caused either by a single parameter or by the interaction of two and more parameters, are expressed as sensitivity indices (SI), which represent fractions of the unconditional model output variance.
+The first-order SI are the direct variance-based measure of the contribution to the output variance of each parameters.
+The case of a very rough surface, including the volume scattering term (i.e., GO model + vol. scat.) is shown on Figure \ref{fig:sobol}a for all physical parameters considered.
+Our sensitivity analysis quantitatively demonstrates that the effect of surface RMS slope ($\sqrt{2} s$, with $s = \xi / \zeta$) dominates at low {incidence angles}, while the contribution of the albedo $a$ dominates at higher angles.
+Additionally, the contribution of the real part of the relative permittivity $\epsilon'$ remains low ($<$20\%).
+The GO model {is insensitive} to its imaginary part.
+However, the low uncertainties {of the first order SI} emphasize that even low-contribution parameters can still be assessed as long as the incidence coverage is sufficient.